The NHS workers who have died during the coronavirus pandemic

 – Chrissie Emerson, healthcare assistant

-In a joint statement issued on April 20, chief executive Caroline Shaw and chairman Professor Steve Barnett, at the Queen Elizabeth Hospital King’s Lynn, said: “The whole family at QEH is deeply saddened at losing Chrissie Emerson, who was such a valued colleague, and much-loved wife to Michael and cherished mother and grandmother.
+In a joint statement issued on April 20, Queen Elizabeth Hospital chief executive Caroline Shaw and chairman Professor Steve Barnett said: “The whole family at QEH is deeply saddened at losing Chrissie Emerson, who was such a valued colleague, and much-loved wife to Michael and cherished mother and grandmother.

 “We have been in touch with Chrissie’s family to extend our condolences on behalf of everyone at QEH and to offer appropriate support.
 We have informed our staff about this upsetting news and offered support to those who knew and worked closely with Chrissie.